mudathirlawal/cicd-for-ml-microservice-api-on-azure/README.md

 leveraging relevant tools such as TensorFlow and KubeFlow to simplify the operation.
 In this architecture, the models will run in AKS clusters backed by GPU-enabled virtual machines.

-For further information on this, see [Machine Learning model training with AKS.](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/machine-learning-with-aks)
+For further information on this, see [Machine Learning model training with AKS,](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/machine-learning-with-aks) by @Microsoft.

 ## References